On the multi-stage shortest path problem under distributional uncertainty: Computational experiments

 Next, the initial ambiguity set $\mathcal{Q}$ is constructed as follows:

-\looseness-1 Specifically, the linear expectation constraints with respect to $a \in FS_i \cup RS_i$ can be seen as an attacker's budget allocated at node $i$.
-If the graph is general, i.e.,

-for some $i \in N$, then we account each arc $a \in FS_i \cup RS_i$ only once.
-The second constraints in (\ref{initial ambiguity set}) indicate that the expected costs of $(i, j) \in A$ and $(j, i) \in A$ are the same; these constraints follow the definition of $\mathbb{Q}^*$ and are assumed to be satisfied by construction.
-Finally, the last constraints in (\ref{initial ambiguity set}) are the support constraints.
+\looseness-1 Specifically, the linear expectation constraints with respect to $a \in FS_i \cup RS_i$ can be thought as some budget constraints from the attacker's perspective (if the graph is general, then we account each arc $a \in FS_i \cup RS_i$ only once).
+The second linear expectation constraints in (\ref{initial ambiguity set}) indicate that the expected costs of $(i, j) \in A$ and $(j, i) \in A$ are the same; these constraints stem from the definition of $\mathbb{Q}^*$ and are assumed to be satisfied by construction.
+The last constraints in (\ref{initial ambiguity set}) are the support constraints.